danderson00/webpack-worker/samples/plotly/blog.md

     this.setState({ filter })
     this.worker.topTenMovers(filter)
       .then(data => Plotly.newPlot(this.element, [data]))
-      // ignore any dropped packets. we need to handle any errors coming out of the worker here .catch(error => error.dropped || console.error(error)) }
+      // ignore any dropped packets
+      // we need to handle any errors coming out of the worker here .catch(error => error.dropped || console.error(error))
+  }
 ```